Page updated Nov 20, 2023

 Generate client codegen

-Amplify (Gen 2) introduces a fully typed experience for data, that no longer requires an explicit codegen step (unlike Gen 1).
+Amplify Gen 2 introduces a fully typed experience for data that no longer requires an explicit codegen step, unlike in Amplify Gen 1.
 You will only need this command if you are building a mobile app or have Gen 1 requirements.

-"Codegen" generates native code for Swift (iOS), Java (Android), and JavaScript that represent your GraphQL API's data models.
+Codegen generates native code for Swift (iOS), Java (Android), and JavaScript that represents your GraphQL API's data models.
 It can also generate GraphQL statements (queries, mutations, and subscriptions) so that you don't have to manually code them.

-Once your sandbox completes a deployment, you can run the following command in the terminal to generate client code specific to your needs:
+Once your sandbox completes a deployment, you can run the following command in the terminal to generate client code that is specific to your needs:

 2--format [choices: "modelgen", "graphql-codegen", "introspection"]